SamPorter1984/Bulls/README.md

 Vs 277204 gas in 0.7.x.

-bulls.js in test folder has tests for 0.4.x, 0.5.x, 0.6.x, 0.7.x, 0.8.x with first 3 commented out, so if you need them, edit the file.
+uintStore.js in test folder has tests for 0.4.x, 0.5.x, 0.6.x, 0.7.x, 0.8.x with first 3 commented out, so if you need them, edit the file.

 ## How to use:

 ```
 pragma solidity ^0.8.17;
-import './Bulls.sol';
+import './UintStore.sol';

 contract LibTest {
-    using Bulls for uint;
+    using UintStore for uint;
-    using Bulls for bool[];
+    using UintStore for bool[];

     uint uintBools = bools.packBools();//pass any amount up to 256
     // extract needs to know length, otherwise it might truncate array ending with all false